-This is especially important since the City is currently only able to allocate for new water uses from the Gesell Well, which is expected to be commissioned with 165,000 gpd in 2018.
-The unused water above, which appears to be about 400,000 gpd, would be in addition to any water from the new Gesell well.
+This is especially important since the City is currently only able to allocate for new water uses from the Gesell Well, was commissioned with 165,000 gpd in 2018.
+The unused water from the City would be in addition to any water from the new Gessell well.
+The latest information (April 27, 2018) that has been provided by the City to MDE, indicates that the City has approximately 70,000 gpd of existing capacity available for re-allocation.